Shoulders and rugby – what do I need to know?

 Your body is made up from over 200 named bones.
 Anywhere that two or more of those bones come together, there is a union or joint.
 Joints can be immovable, like the plates of your skull, slightly moveable, like the vertebrae of your spine, or freely moveable, like your elbows, knees, and hips.

-Shoulder injuries can range from a mild strain to partial or full separation, and while some shoulder injuries will heal by themselves, needing nothing more than rest, others may require hospitalization and even surgery to repair.
+Shoulder injuries can range from a mild strain to partial or full separation, and while some shoulder injuries will heal by themselves, needing nothing more than rest, others may require hospitalization or surgery to repair.

 Needless to say, with shoulder joint injuries being so common, it makes sense that every rugger should take steps to try and injury-proof their shoulders, so they can stay off the bench and in the game.